 MTD Qualifying Income: What Counts and What Does Not

 Whether MTD applies to you depends on the type and level of income you receive.
-Understanding what counts as qualifying income and what does not is essential to avoid incorrect assumptions.
+Understanding what counts as qualifying income and what does not is essential to avoid incorrect assumptions, particularly as HMRC continues to expand its Making Tax Digital services.

 Who Must Comply with MTD for Income Tax and When It Applies

 • Making Tax Digital for Income Tax (MTD for IT) will become mandatory in phases from April 2026.
-If you are self-employed or a landlord and have over £50,000 in qualifying income you need to start preparing to submit quarterly updates, keeping digital records and cope with a new penalty system.
+If you are self-employed or a landlord and have over £50,000 in qualifying income you need to start preparing to submit quarterly updates, keeping digital records and coping with the new Making Tax Digital services requirements under HMRC’s digital reporting framework.

 • Your qualifying income is the total income you receive in a tax year from self-employment and property.
-Other income, such as from employment (PAYE), partnerships or dividends (including from your own company), do not count towards your qualifying income.
+Other income, such as from employment (PAYE), partnerships or dividends (including from your own company), do not count towards your qualifying income or any MTD self assessment obligations where they do not fall within scope.

 • HMRC will calculate your qualifying income based on the self-assessment tax return you submitted in the previous year.
 For example, to assess your income for the 2026-2027 tax year, they will use the return you submit for the 2024-2025 tax year, which is due to be submitted by 31 January 2026.
 If your qualifying income is over £50,000, HMRC will inform you when you need to start using MTD for IT.

 • Qualifying income includes your share of income from jointly owned property, certain trusts, VAT-registered businesses and disguised investment management fees.
-It does not include business partnership income, transition profits or qualifying care relief payments.
+It does not include business partnership income, transition profits or qualifying care relief payments, even where businesses are otherwise within making tax digital VAT reporting requirements.

 • Initially, MTD for IT will only apply to self-employed individuals and landlords with an annual qualifying income exceeding £50,000.
 From 6 April 2027, the rules will extend to those with a qualifying income between £30,000 and £50,000.
-From April 2028, sole traders and landlords with qualifying income over £20,000 will need to follow MTD rules.
+From April 2028, sole traders and landlords with qualifying income over £20,000 will need to follow MTD rules, including potential alignment with future MTD VAT return style digital reporting systems.
 The government is also exploring ways to bring those earning under £20,000 within the MTD framework at a future date.

 What Is Qualifying Income for MTD?

-Qualifying income for MTD generally refers to income that arises from:
+If you are wondering what is qualifying income for MTD, it generally refers to income arising from:

-These income sources are combined when assessing whether you meet HMRC’s qualifying income threshold for MTD for Income Tax.
+These income sources are combined when assessing whether you meet HMRC’s qualifying income threshold for Making Tax Digital services under MTD for Income Tax.
+This is particularly relevant when determining future obligations linked to making tax digital self assessment reporting requirements.

 Income That Does Not Count as Qualifying Income